Volumes#

 Increasing the volume size#

-Go to the volume page and modify the Volume size field to increase the volume size.
-There is no need to stop the instance.
+To increase the volume size, there is no need to stop the instance.

 Note